chinmayb14/markSix-MinionTranslatorApp/README.md

 ## About

 It's an translation app which converts the language english to the ones spoken by minions.
 The web App consists of 2 textareas in which 1 textarea is used for taking input and the other one is used for output.
-The translate button basically triggers a call back function which calls an API from funtranslations.com and the api sends the translated text an it is displayed to the user.
+The translate button basically triggers a call back function which calls an API from funtranslations.com and the api sends the translated text and it is displayed to the user.

 ## Screenshots